dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 ## [The relativistic discriminator: a key element missing from standard GAN](https://arxiv.org/pdf/1807.00734.pdf)

 ### Details
 The paper has been submitted on 02.06.2018.
-The reason why I am impressed by this work is because it seems that the whole job was done by one person.
+One of the reasons why this research is impressive is the fact, that it seems that the whole job was done by one person.
 The author thought about everything - writing a short blog post about [her invention] (https://ajolicoeur.wordpress.com/relativisticgan/), publish well documented [source code](https://github.com/AlexiaJM/RelativisticGAN) and spark an interesting [discussion on reddit](https://www.reddit.com/r/MachineLearning/comments/8vr9am/r_the_relativistic_discriminator_a_key_element/).

 ### Main idea:

 In standard generative adversarial networks, the discriminator $$D$$ estimates the probability of the input data being real or not.
 The generator $$G$$ tries to increase the probability that generated data is real.
 During training, in every iteration, we input two equal-sized batches of data into the discriminator: one batch comes from a real distribution $$\mathbb{P}$$, the other from fake distribution $$\mathbb{Q}$$.
 This valuable piece of information, that half of the examined data comes from fake distribution is usually not conveyed in the algorithm.
 Additionally, in standard GAN framework, the generator attempts to make fake images look more real, but there is no notion that the generated images can be actually “more real” then real images.
 The author claims that those are the missing pieces, which should have been incorporated into standard GAN framework in the first place.
 Due to those limitations, it is suggested that training the generator should not only increase the probability that fake data is real but also decrease the probability that real data is real.
 This observation is also motivated by the IPM-based GANs, which actually benefit from the presence of relativistic discriminator.

 ### The method: